Filing a US trademark application

 Does the applicant wish to receive an opinion as to whether the proposed mark is free for the applicant's use?
 The costs quoted and estimated above do not include searching and study to reach an opinion as to whether the mark is free for the applicant's use in the US.
 There are many factors which can make a difference in the answer to this question, including whether someone else already possesses common-law trademark rights in the US.

-A typical first step will be to obtain a US Availability Search Report from Thomson Compumark.
+A typical first step will be to obtain a US Full Search Report from Clarivate Compumark.
 You or the applicant might consider obtaining a search report directly from Thomson Compumark and then you could decide whether optionally to ask our firm to study the search report and to reach an opinion as to freedom to use the mark in the US.

 The importance of filing promptly.
 In the United States Patent and Trademark Office, it is better to have an earlier trademark application filing date.
 If two parties have filed for confusingly similar trademarks, the party with the earlier application filing date will have some advantages over the other party.
 Thus an applicant may find it preferable to file its US trademark application immediately rather than postponing such a filing until after other things have occurred, such as obtaining an opinion as to whether the mark is free for the applicant's use.